ssc20/obsidian_shuo/Obsidian Vault/Spaces/Home/CS50/CS50 Notes.md

 Let's now take a look at some of the files provided to you as distribution code to get an understanding for what's inside of them

 ###### `bmp.h`
-- Open up `bmp.h` (as by double-clicking on it in the file browser) and have a lok
+- Open up `bmp.h` (as by double-clicking on it in the file browser) and have a look
-- you'll see definitions of the headers we've mentioned (`BITMAPINFOHEADER` and `BITMAPFILEHEADER`)
+- you'll see definitions of the headers we've mentioned
+	-  (`BITMAPINFOHEADER` and `BITMAPFILEHEADER`)
 - in addition, that file defines:
 	- `BYTE`
 	- `DWORD`